Graduate Study in Creative Writing

-- File a new Thesis Hours EH 599 Request Form for three hours of thesis credit.
+- File a Thesis Hours EH 599 Request Form for three hours of thesis credit.
 Once approval is given, the student will receive an override to register for thesis hours in PAWS.

-- The English Department requires that the Prospectus and the Prospectus Signature Sheet be completed in order for any M.A. student to sign up for a second semester of thesis hours.
+- The English Department requires that the Prospectus and the Prospectus Signature Sheet be completed in order for any M.A. student to sign up for a the final semester of thesis hours.
 Each student must schedule a prospectus meeting at which the three English faculty members on the committee discuss the thesis and approve the prospectus.
 The Thesis Checklist contains specifications for the prospectus.
 Information on formatting your signature sheet is available here.